Jay-Rudel/CS408-5.2-Lab/README.md

         3. I changed the div element in <div class="nav"> to a <nav> element also fixing the CSS to represent that.

     The Images
+        Alt text has been added to both images.
+This is made up but it is described to the best of my ability.
     The Audio Player:
         1.
     The Forms